Wednesday, March 16, 2011

 Kitty Kafe installed

-Our three cats share the back yard with our two chickens.
-The chickens have "cleaned up" the back yard by consuming all the nice green grass the cats love to chew on.
+Our three cats used to share the back yard with chickens.
+The chickens had "cleaned up" the back yard by consuming all the nice green grass the cats love to chew on.

 Entry way from back yard